 Unfortunately, many stakeholders in the global debate over IP have taken a "redistributionist" view of IP policy, arguing that weak IP spurs innovation and economic activity in developing nations and is a "fair" policy to help less-developed nations.
 But these stakeholders need to realize that this comes at a cost to the entire global economy: IP theft damages the production of innovation globally.
-A report by the Center for Strategic and International Studies and security firm McAfee estimates that data and IP theft from cybercrime costs firms globally as much as \$1 trillion annually.
-An earlier report by McAfee, Unsecured Economies: Protecting Vital Information, also noted that "developing countries spend more money on protecting intellectual property than companies in Western countries," showing that the greater rampancy of IP theft in developing nations exacts even greater relative costs on enterprises trying to compete in those countries, again lamentably consuming resources that could otherwise go to producing greater levels of genuine innovation that could benefit the entire global system.179
+A report by the Center for Strategic and International Studies and security firm McAfee estimates that data and IP theft from cybercrime costs firms globally as much as \$1 trillion annually.178 An earlier report by McAfee, Unsecured Economies: Protecting Vital Information, also noted that "developing countries spend more money on protecting intellectual property than companies in Western countries," showing that the greater rampancy of IP theft in developing nations

+Ensuring the continuation of beneficial and sustainable innovation for the world requires strong IP protections. exacts even greater relative costs on enterprises trying to compete in those countries, again lamentably consuming resources that could otherwise go to producing greater levels of genuine innovation that could benefit the entire global system.179